If you are creating a new website, optimizing or redesigning an existing one, you know the struggle of coming up with an

 Arrange your topics into popular site architecture elements

 The internet has been with us for a while, so when creating your structure, make sure not to reinvent the wheel and work with predictable elements.

-The main navigation bar is accessible across the website, so both users and search engines will treat pages included there as important.
+The main navigation bar is accessible across the website, so both users and search engines will treat the pages included there as important.

 Keep it simple – don’t overdo it.